Cultural & Strategic Architecture for Diasporic Futures

 unnamed.png

-J2N Atkinson designs cultural and creative industries infrastructure across the UK and Caribbean, operating at the intersection of diaspora, governance, research, and economic strategy.
+Dr Atkinson designs cultural and creative industries strategy across the UK and Caribbean, operating at the intersection of diaspora, governance, research, and cultural policy.

-We work where cultural and creative industries generate value that current systems fail to retain, govern, or compound.
+We work where cultural and creative industries generate value that current systems fail to retain, govern, or sustain.

 This is upstream work.